 ULifeline — Provides a self-evaluation tool to address depression, anxiety, eating disorders, alcohol abuse, suicidal thinking and drug use.
 Information on numerous topics related to college students.

 Depression and Bipolar Support Alliance — Provides information on depression and treatment.
 Includes screenings.

 Anxiety Disorders Association of America — Offers information on anxiety disorders, screening tools, self-help and how to get support.

 National Eating Disorders Association — Provides information, programs and treatment referrals.

 Al-Anon — Provides information for friends and family members of individuals dealing with alcohol abuse/addiction.
 Includes a link to local support.

 AA (Alcoholics Anonymous) — Provides information and support for those struggling with alcohol abuse/addiction.

 National Sleep Foundation — Provides information about sleep myths and facts, insomnia, drowsy-driving and more.

-Half of Us — Features real story videos of college students; information on veterans adjusting to life on campus and athletes balancing academics and athletics; the impact of technology on emotional health; recovery from substance abuse and more.
+Half of Us — Features video stories of actual college students.
+Includes information on veterans adjusting to life on campus and athletes balancing academics and athletics.
+Also provides information on the impact of technology on emotional health; recovery from substance abuse and more.